wp-plugins/nelio-ab-testing/readme.txt

 * **New Settings Screen**.
 This new version gets rid of some legacy settings and introduces some new ones.
 We've also included a small help icon for each setting, so that you can easily know what they do.
+* **Deprecated**.
+The function we introduced in version 3.4.4 (NelioAB.delay) has been deprecated.
+Make sure you no longer use it!

 = 3.4.4 =